timbleman/Window_curtain_alarm/proof_of_concept/dummy_closer_workspace/dummy_project/README.md

 This project serves as a quick prototype for a window curtain alarm.
 Basic functions are implemented and tested without the actual hardware:
 Parsing strings, setting, and keeping track of time will be fully implemented.
+New code should be tested at first in this project before being ported to a MCU.
-The motor control and socket interaction will only be implemented as a dummy, as this is highly platform-dependent.
+The motor control and socket interaction will only be implemented as a dummy, as these are highly platform-dependent.
 Extensive unit testing using the uCUnit framework should reduce the amount of debugging on the embedded platform.

 ## Files and contents